eric-d-knowles/vscode-greene/doc.md

 6. **Edit Your SSH Configuration to Reference Your Assigned Compute Node**

     Next, edit your `~/.ssh/config` file to specify the compute node you've been assigned.
-For example, if you are allocated `cm26.hpc.nyu.edu`, swap the placeholder host name with `HostName cm026.hpc.nyu.edu`.
+For example, if you are allocated `cm26.hpc.nyu.edu`, swap the placeholder with `cm026.hpc.nyu.edu`.

+    **Note:** You can either edit your SSH configuration file through your local operating system (e.g., macOS or Windows) or through the Terminal.
+If you want to edit `~/.ssh/config` in the Terminal, be sure to open a _new Terminal window_.
+You won't be able to find this file in the compute node window opened in the last step!

 7. **Forward the Local Port to the Remote Port**